 Our policy is to encourage our directors to attend each annual meeting of stockholders; however, attendance is not required.
-Mr. Easterly attended the 2019 annual meeting of stockholders in person.
+Mr. Easterly attended the 2020 annual meeting of stockholders virtually, as the meeting was held completely virtually.

 Board Leadership Structure and Role in Risk Oversight